jwszol-classes/aseied-2020-koniuszewski_meyer/README.md

 ## Terrain data
 From Amazon Simple Storage Service (Amazon S3) we can download a global dataset providing bare-earth terrain heights.
 The data is split to tiles with different zoom values and is available in different formats.
-We have decided to use the **terrarium** format.
+We are using the **terrarium** format.
 The data tiles are downloaded using the following endpoint:
 ```https://s3.amazonaws.com/elevation-tiles-prod/terrarium/{z}/{x}/{y}.png``` and contain raw elevation data
 in meters.
 All values are positive with a 32,768 offset, split into the red, green, and blue channels,